On the Sylvester-Gallai and the orchard problem for pseudoline arrangements: The orchard problem for pseudoline arrangements

 which means that the $m$-th symbolic power of $I$ can be viewed as the set of forms vanishing along points $P_{i}$ with multiplicity $\geq m$.
-Another famous result due to Ein, Lazarsfeld, and Smith \cite{ELS} in characteristic $0$ and Hochster and Huneke \cite{HH} in positive characteristic tells us that one has the the following containment
+Another famous result due to Ein, Lazarsfeld, and Smith \cite{ELS} in characteristic $0$, and Hochster and Huneke \cite{HH} in positive characteristic, tells us that one has the the following containment:

-Few years later Huneke asked whether one can improve the above containment. \begin{problem} Does the containment
+Few years later, Huneke asked whether one can improve the above containment. \begin{problem}(\cite[Problem 0.4]{Huneke}) Does the containment

-hold? \end{problem} It turned out that in general (\ref{cont}) does not hold and most counter-examples are based on radical ideals of points which are given by singular loci of line arrangements.
-In particular, in \cite{CG13} the authors provided the very first counter-example to (\ref{cont}) over the real numbers and this counter-example is given by the radical ideal of triple points of B\"or\"oczky's arrangement of $12$ lines.
-In order to understand better the containment problem one can formulate the following question. \begin{problem} Using singular loci of line arrangements from Section 4 decide whether taking (radical) ideals of triple points one always has the containment
+hold? \end{problem} It turned out that in general (\ref{cont}) does not hold and most counter-examples are based on radical ideals of points which are given by intersection points of line arrangements.
+In particular, in \cite{CG13} the very first counter-example to (\ref{cont}) in the real projective plane is provided and it is given by the radical ideal of triple points of B\"or\"oczky's arrangement of $12$ lines.
+In order to understand better the containment problem, one can formulate the following question. \begin{question} Using singular intersection points of line arrangements from Section 4, decide whether taking radical ideals of triple points one always has the containment

-\end{problem} Since the mentioned configurations have the same combinatorics, i.e., the number of lines and types of singular points, thus the main idea behind this question is whether the containment problem might be combinatorial in nature, i.e., if $\mathcal{L}$ and $\mathcal{L}'$ are two line configurations with the same combinatorics (the same number of lines $d$ and $(t_{2}, ...., t_{d})$) and containment (\ref{cont}) does not hold for the radical ideal of a certain subset of singular points of $\mathcal{L}$, then (\ref{cont}) does not hold either for the radical ideal of corresponding singular points of $\mathcal{L}'$.
+\end{question} This question is of interest because the mentioned configurations have the same combinatorics, i.e., the number of lines and types of singular points, thus the main problem is whether the containment problem is combinatorial in nature.
+We want to verify whether the following is true: If $\mathcal{L}$ and $\mathcal{L}'$ are two line configurations with the same combinatorics (with the same number of lines $n$ and with the same combinatorial structure $(t_{2}, \ldots , t_{n})$) and if the containment (\ref{cont}) does not hold for the radical ideal of a certain subset of singular points of $\mathcal{L}$, then (\ref{cont}) does not hold for the radical ideal of corresponding singular points of $\mathcal{L}'$.